alexle/alexle.github.com/posts/2011-year-in-review.markdown

 ###2.
 Bench 225 &nbsp;&#x2713;###
 Was able to push 225 x 4 successfully.
 A big feat for me, considering my migration to more "bootcamp" type of workouts.<br />
 ###3.
 Learn how to read vietnamese &nbsp;&#x2717;###
 A big let-down for me, considering how much I value this skill.
 Was not prioritized properly, although it was always in the back of my head and conscious.
 It did not help that the goal was not SMART.
-Was often passed over for other tasks that were "easier" to complete in a sitting.<br />
+Was often passed over for other tasks which were "easier" to complete in a sitting.<br />
 ###4.
 Buy and play electric guitar &nbsp;&#x2713;###
 Got an electric from a friend and gave it a try for 2 weeks.
 Did not enjoy it as much as I thought I would.<br />
 ###5.
 Get Lasik &nbsp;&#x2713;###
 Honestly did not think I was going to go through with it.
 Got it done though.
 Best $$ I've <i>ever</i> spent.
 If I could have done it earlier, I would have.<br />
 ###6.
 Try Yoga &nbsp;&#x2713;###
 Tried yoga at home a couple times, did not stick with it.
-Original intent was to find new workout that was easier on body than basketball/football.
-Goal was semi-successful in that I found a new appreciation for running.<br />
+Original intent was to find new workout which was easier on body than basketball/football.
+Goal was semi-successful since I found a new appreciation for running.<br />
 ###7.
 Climb 14er &nbsp;&#x2717;###
 Did not get a chance to climb an actual 14er.
 Did do a gruelling 15 mile hike to Mirror Lake though, so I don't feel too bad about this one.<br />
 ###8.
 Run Bolder Boulder &nbsp;&#x2713;###